 This process is to audit the requirements and results from quality assurance to see if the correct quality standards and operational definitions are being applied. is going smoothly as per the quality management plan.

-This quality audit tests if everything is going per plan and the system is functioning smoothly.
+This quality audit tests if everything is going to plan and the system is functioning smoothly.
 This process should always be iterative, after every quality assurance result, this step should be revisited to see if everything is on point.

 The inputs, tools and techniques, and outputs of this process are: